-Anger is not a condition, it’s a symptom that your life is unbalanced.
-If you get insufficient sleep, go without breakfast, spend every day including weekends working, rarely exercise, and have no time for yourself, you’ll be prone to extreme irritation and anger.it’s very important to know how to control your anger.
+Anger is not a condition; it is a symptom that your life is unbalanced.
+If you get insufficient sleep, go without breakfast, spend every day, including weekends working, rarely exercise, and have no time for yourself, you’ll be prone to extreme irritation and anger.
+It is essential to know how to control your anger.

 These are a few tips with which we can control our anger.

-One of the quickest ways to change a painful feeling is to act the opposite.
-Smile instead of frown.
+One of the fastest ways to change a painful feeling is to act the opposite—a smile instead of frown.
 Speak softly rather than loudly.
 Relax instead of tightening.
 Disengage rather than attack.
 Empathize rather than judge

-People who don’t have patience get frustrated very easily. then that frustration will obviously result in anger.
+People who don’t have patience get frustrated very quickly.
+Then that frustration will obviously result in anger.
 We have to train our mind to be patient because we have to understand that not everything can be done at once.
 So go step by step, wait for it to complete.
 By this, you can learn how to control your anger.